Big Data Testing

 - Key value pairs are generated

-- Validating the data after Map Reduce process
+- Validating the data after the Map-Reduce process

-The final or third stage of Big Data testing is the output validation process.
+The final or third stage of Hadoop testing is the output validation process.
 The output data files are generated and ready to be moved to an EDW (Enterprise Data Warehouse) or any other system based on the requirement.

 - To check the transformation rules are correctly applied